 Call us for a free quote at 1-800-837-5520

-As mentioned previously, flea eggs are very small.
+Flea eggs are very small, less than .019”.
 They are round or oval in shape and white in color.
-Flea eggs are unlike other parasites’ eggs in that they are not sticky.
-Therefore, once they are laid, often directly on the host, they usually fall to the ground.
+Flea eggs are unlike any other parasites’ eggs in that they are not sticky.
+Therefore, once they are laid, often directly on the host, they usually fall to the ground, contaminating the environment.

-Flea larvae looks much more like a worm than a flea.
+Flea eggs hatch into larvae that look much more like a worm than a flea.
 In this stage, fleas have no legs or eyes.
-Flea larvae is white but translucent.
+Flea larva is white but translucent.
 As it progresses through three molts to the pupal stage, it will gradually get darker in color.

 Often mistaken for fleas are those pesky pests biting you at the beach.
 Despite what you may have been told, sand fleas are actually not fleas.
 In fact, they aren’t even insects.
 The term “sand flea” is often incorrectly used to describe various insects such as regular fleas, gnats, midges, and flies.
 This misidentification generally occurs because all of these pests can leave behind an itchy bite.

 These tiny crustaceans are usually tan or grey with long front antennae.
 Like fleas, their exoskeletons are hard, but they can grow up to 1½” inches in length and have visible eyes.
 They are most commonly found at the beach and typically come out at night to find food.

 Fleas are an obnoxious pest for humans and pets alike, so don’t let them stick around.
 No matter the type of flea that is giving you trouble, Ehrlich can help.
 Your specialist will consider the areas where your pets spend the most time and will treat the areas where larvae may be found and where fleas like to hide.
 Contact us today for a flea inspection or call 800-837-5520.